osmcode/osmium-tool/man/osmium-cat.md

 in one go so it can be streamed, ie. it can read from STDIN and write to STDOUT.

+Usually this is not the right command to merge two or more typical OSM files, see **osmium merge** for that.

 # OPTIONS